August 15, 2013 marked the 40th anniversary of the end of air combat missions during the Vietnam War.

 While, the January 1973 Paris Peace Accords ostensibly ended military operations in North and South Vietnam, in Cambodia there was no peace in 1973.
 The U.S. Air Force continued to carry out a massive bombing campaign to try to stop movement on the Ho-Chi-Minh trail of supplies to South Vietnam.
 As anti-war pressure grew, in June 1973, the Congress cut off all funds for combat in Cambodia– effective 15 August 1973, effectively ending the Air War in SEA.
 And that is where I found myself at noon – flying the last “unofficial” F4 fighter combat mission out of Udorn RTAFB for the Vietnam War.
 But more on this later.

 War happens on a large scale to nations.
-At this level, war is always in the third person, much as it is today in Afghanistan: It is their war.
+At this level, war is always in the third person, much as it is today in Afghanistan: It is the soldier’s war.
 And yet, war has a way of insinuating itself into many, many lives.

 On August 15, 1973 over Cambodia, as a WSO and member of the 13th Tactical Fighter Squadron, I flew on the last “unofficial” F4 fighter combat mission of the Vietnam War out of Udorn RTAFB.
 It had not been planned that way.
 As the end of combat approached, a lottery was held among the senior officers in Thailand to see who would fly the official last mission of the war.
 Our crew was on alert that morning and after the “official last fight” had taken off, we scrambled at about 10:30 a.m. and dropped our bombs just before noon , so we in effect became the last combat mission of the Vietnam War.
 The mission was flown in F4D tail number 279 and the mission took 2.2 hours.